LearnWeb3DAO/Junior-Track/Lottery-Game-Chainlink-VRF.md

 The values we got for this are from [here](https://blog.chain.link/how-to-get-a-random-number-on-polygon) and are already provided to us by Chainlink

-Lets deploy the contract to `mumbai` network.
+Let's deploy the contract to `mumbai` network.
 Create a new file, or replace the default existing one, named `deploy.js` under the `scripts` folder.

 ```javascript
 const { ethers } = require("hardhat");